Rags, our 17 year old imperious barn cat

 Whenever I went to feed the fish in the pond

-she would establish her monarchy on the spot
+she would establish her monarchy on that spot

 and graciously rule from the bench beside me—